mne-tools/mne-bids-pipeline/README.md

 - `l_freq` : the low-frequency cut-off in the highpass filtering step.
 Keep it None if no highpass filtering should be applied.
 - `ctc` : for maxfiltering, path to the cross talk file on this machine.
 - `cal` : for maxiltering, path to the calibration file on this machine.
+- `reference_run` : specify which run to use for HPI recalibration, all other runs will have head position adjusted to this one.
 - `st_duration`: a float that specifies the buffer duration in seconds, default = 10 s, meaning it acts like a 0.1 Hz highpass filter.
 If None, no temporal spatial filtering is applied during MaxFilter.
 - `resample_sfreq` : a float that specifies at which sampling frequency the data should be resampled.
 If None then no resampling will be done.
 - `decimate` : integer that says how much to decimate data at the epochs level.
 It is typically an alternative to the `resample_sfreq` parameter.